Brian Mac Farlane

-Brian Mac Farlane (born 1957) is a Trinidadian Carnival artist, known as a "Mas' Man" in Trinidad and Tobago.
+Brian Mac Farlane (born 1957) is a Trinidadian artist, known for his work for the Trinidad Carnival, an occupation known as a "Mas Man" in Trinidad and Tobago.

 Early life

 Brian Mac Farlane was born in 1957.
 His father was from Trinidad and his mother from Barbados.
 Mac Farlane grew up in Petit Valley, a suburb of Port of Spain in Trinidad and Tobago.
-Mac Farlane had frequent illness as a child due to an abnormal immune system and as a result he often struggled in school.
-Mac Farlane was also diagnosed with Dyslexia during his childhood.
+He had frequent illness as a child due to an abnormal immune system and as a result he often struggled in school, and was also diagnosed with dyslexia during his childhood.

-At the age of 15, Mac Farlane left school and began to work for the "Mas' Man" and costume designer Raoul Garib.
-During his time working with Garib, Mac Farlane experimented and constructed miniature costumes with aluminum foil and paper napkins and began to develop his own artistic style.
+At the age of 15, Mac Farlane left school and began to work for the "Mas Man" and costume designer Raoul Garib.
+During his time working with Garib, Mac Farlane experimented and constructed miniature costumes with aluminium foil and paper napkins and began to develop his own artistic style.
 Garib also introduced Mac Farlane to Christopher Santos, another costume designer in Trinidad.
 Both Garib and Santos greatly influenced Mac Farlane's work throughout his career.